 • In early 2021 the City of Kingsport received an Urban Transportation Planning Grant (UTPG) to study multimodal improvements to East Center Street, from Downtown Kingsport at East Sullivan Street to Fort Henry Drive.
 The grant is part of a new program that is being offered and managed by TDOT staff and includes partnerships with a selected consultant and the City of Kingsport/Kingsport MTPO.
 This study will help determine what future improvements along this corridor are needed, including safety improvements, economic development elements, multimodal opportunities, and accessibility (MTPO, TDOT).
-The LRTP s also included as a special study.
+Project Pipeline and STARS are examples of special studies conducted within the MTPO area in Virginia (MTPO, LENOWISCO PDC, VDOT).